jonnyzzz/TeamCity2DSL/README.md

 TeamCity2DSL
 ============

-Experimental project aiming to build a Kotlin DSL for editing and refactoring TeamCity's build configuration files.
+*Experimental* project aiming to build a Kotlin API and generator for editing and refactoring TeamCity's build configuration XML files.

+**NOTE**.
+This is my (Eugene Petrenko) personal experiments with TeamCity XML configurations.
+I try different own ideas to represent XML settings with Kotlin code.
+This has nothing in common with any possible embedded implementaions of a DSL in existing or future versions of TeamCity.

 License
 =======